You will probably by now heard of one, if not all of these. They

 Despite what you may read in the Press, no wallet has ever been stolen or hacked from any Blockchain.info user.
 The security at this organisation sets the standard for online security.

-If you use a local wallet like BitcoinQT, or Multibit your wallet is stored locally on your own computer, usually called wallet.dat, and in your 'roaming' folder.
-You can copy, move, encrypt and store that wallet offline, Create a paper wallet or on a USB stick etc, and one new startup will even turn it into an audio CD for you.
+If you use a local wallet like BitcoinCore, or Multibit your wallet is stored locally on your own computer, usually called wallet.dat, and in your 'roaming' folder.
+You can copy, move, encrypt and store that wallet offline.
+Download either wallet at Bitcoin.org

 Keeping all your Bitcoin in one place is a potential point of total loss.
 Best to spread it about a bit until we can all be sure that one wallet or another is totally safe.
 Hackers are pretty clever and determined, and keyloggers, screenloggers etc are rife.
 You can stay safe from keyloggers with a password manager like LastPass